scci/security-employee-tracker/readme.md

 3. From SSH, execute `composer install`.
 4. Navigate to your site/install.
 IE: http://set.company.com/install or http://localhost/security-employee-tracker/public/install
 5. Follow the on screen prompts.
 Update your .env file as needed.
+6. Create a cron job/scheduled task: `* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1` (artisan is located in the application root directory.)
-6. Recommended/Optional: From SSH, execute `php artisan generate:key` - while you already have a secure encryption key, if you wish to have one unique to you (heightened security), then run this.
+7. Recommended/Optional: From SSH, execute `php artisan generate:key` - while you already have a secure encryption key, if you wish to have one unique to you (heightened security), then run this.

 ## Updating